-Line 5 of the paper petition asks you to tell the Court why you disagree with the IRS determination in your case.
-The eFiling petition prompts will ask for the same information.
-You should list clearly and concisely the errors that you believe the IRS made in the notice that was sent to you.
+Line 5 of the petition asks you to tell the Court why you disagree with the IRS determination in your case.
+You should list clearly and concisely the errors that you believe the IRS made in the notice of deficiency or the notice of determination that was sent to you.
 List each issue separately using letters or numbers for each item, and briefly state why you disagree with the IRS.
-Be sure to list each item in the notice with which you disagree.
+Be sure to list each item in the notice of deficiency or notice of determination with which you disagree.
 For example:

-A. I disagree with the IRS's disallowance of my claim for head of household status because I satisfied the requirements for claiming that status.

-B. I disagree with the IRS's disallowance of my dependent exemptions for my children because each of them satisfies the tests for dependency.
+- A. I disagree with the IRS's disallowance of my claim for head of household status because I satisfied the requirements for claiming that status. - B. I disagree with the IRS's disallowance of my dependent exemptions for my children because each of them satisfies the tests for dependency.